 In this article, our employment dispute lawyers explain the following employment law terms.

-A clause or set of clauses common in employment contracts to restrict the actions of an employee after termination of his/her employment.
+Restrictive covenant is a clause or set of clauses common in employment contracts to restrict the actions of an employee after termination of his/her employment.

 When in an employment, it is likely that an employee may have acquired knowledge of the employers’ business operations, confidential information or other information that could give the employer a competitive advantage over their competitors.
 A departing employee looking to set up on his/her own or join a competitor could use the knowledge or information acquired to gain an unfair competitive edge to the detriment of his/her ex-employers.

 As such, restrictive covenants are usually incorporated in employment contracts to protect an employer’s commercial interests from any such threat.
 Restrictive covenants are widely used in employment contracts for employees in a senior or executive roles and one that has a client facing.

 These restrictive covenants are incorporated to prevent a departing employee from working for a competitor or setting up a competitive business for a duration of time after termination of employment; any such duration cannot be unreasonable.

 These restrictive covenants are incorporated to prevent a departing employee from having any contact/communication with clients or customers or contacts of the ex-employer for a duration of time after termination of employment; again, any such duration cannot be unreasonable.
 These restrictive covenants are usually in the form of a “non-solicitation” or “non-dealing” clause – the latter being more onerous as it restricts any conduct beyond soliciting.